rustychris/stompy/docs/stompy.rst

 Spatial Tools for Ocean Modeling in Python

-A broad collection of half-baked tools related to oceanographic data processing with an emphasis on modeling.
+A collection of tools related to oceanographic data processing with an emphasis on modeling.

 Subpackages
 -----------

-Groups of modules with a common theme.

 .. toctree::
    :maxdepth: 1